-Savannah River National Laboratory (SRNL) received one set of Solvent Hold Tank (SHT) samples (MCU-16-1317-1318-1319), pulled on 09/12/2016 for analysis.
+Savannah River National Laboratory (SRNL) received one set of three Solvent Hold Tank (SHT) samples (MCU-16-1363-1364-1365), pulled on 11/15/2016 for analysis.
 The samples were combined and analyzed for composition.
-Analysis of the composite sample MCU-16-1317-1318-1319 indicated the IsoparTML concentration is above its nominal level (102%).
-The extractant (MaxCalix) and the modifier (CS-7SB) are 5% and 10 % below their nominal concentrations.
-The suppressor (TiDG) is 77% below its nominal concentration.
+Analysis of the composite sample MCU-16-1363-1364-1365 indicated the IsoparTML concentration is at its nominal level (100%).
+The extractant (MaxCalix) and the modifier (CS-7SB) are 8% and 2 % below their nominal concentrations.
+The suppressor (TiDG) is 7% below its nominal concentration.
 A summary of the concentration of the relevant solvent components is shown below.

-Sample Sampling Date Density at 25°C (g/mL) Isopar TM L (mg/L) Modifier (mg/L) MaxCalix (mg/L) TiDG (mg/L) MCU-16-1317-1319 9/12/2016 0.827 6.25 E5 1.53 E5 4.32 E4 3.52 E2 Baseline Solvent Not Applicable 0.830 6.11 E5 1.69 E5 4.55 E4 1.44 E3
+Sample Sampling Date Density at 25°C (g/mL) Isopar TM L (mg/L) Modifier (mg/L) MaxCalix (mg/L) TiDG (mg/L) MCU-16-1363-1365 11/15/2016 0.826 6.09 E5 1.66 E5 4.23 E4 1.34 E3 Scratch Blend at 25°C Not Applicable 0.830 6.10 E5 1.69 E5 4.43 E4 1.54 E3

-This analysis confirms the IsoparTM addition to the solvent in August.
-This analysis also indicates the solvent may require the addition of TiDG, and possibly of modifier to restore them to nominal levels.
+This analysis confirms the trim and IsoparTM additions to the solvent in November.
+This analysis also indicates the solvent did not require further additions.
 Based on the current monthly sample, the levels of TiDG, IsoparTML, MaxCalix, and modifier are sufficient for continuing operation but are expected to decrease with time.
 Periodic characterization and trimming additions to the solvent are recommended.
-A solvent trim batch, containing TiDG, modifier and MaxCalix, has been prepared by SRNL and will be added to the SHT upon exiting the current outage.

 No impurities above the 1000 ppm level were found in this solvent by the Semi-Volatile Organic Analysis (SVOA).
 No impurities were observed in the Hydrogen Nuclear Magnetic Resonance (HNMR).
+However, there is evidence of possible chemical modification of the modifier with some missing a hydrogen atom at the tert-butyl group of the modifier.
 Another impurity observed in the samples was mercury.
-Up to 26.3 ± 5.3 micrograms of mercury per gram of solvent (or $21.8 \, \mu g/mL$) was detected in this sample (the average of the CV-AA and the XRF method).
-The higher mercury concentration in the solvent (as determined in the last four monthly samples) is possibly due to the higher mercury concentration in Salt Batch 9 (Tank 49H) or mixing of previously undisturbed areas of high mercury concentration in Tank 49H.
+Up to 27 ± 5.4 micrograms of mercury per gram of solvent (or $22.3 \,\mu\text{g/mL}$) was detected in this sample (the average of the CV-AA and XRF methods).

-The current gamma level (1.58E5 dpm/mL) confirmed that the gamma concentration has returned to previous levels (as observed in the late 2015 samples) where the process operated normally and as expected.
+The current gamma level (1.76E5 dpm/mL) confirmed that the gamma concentration has returned to previous levels (as observed in the late 2015 samples) where the process operated normally and as expected.